-The Company may need to rely on the financial markets to provide needed capital.
+We may need to rely on the financial markets to provide needed capital.

-The Company's common stock is listed and traded on the NASDAQ stock market.
-Although the Company anticipates that its capital resources will be adequate for the foreseeable future to meet its capital requirements, at times we may depend on the liquidity of the NASDAQ stock market to raise equity capital.
-If the market should fail to operate, or if conditions in the capital markets are adverse, the Company may be constrained in raising capital.
-Should these risks materialize, the ability to further expand its operations through internal growth may be limited.
+Our common stock is listed and traded on the NASDAQ stock market.
+Although we anticipate that our capital resources will be adequate for the foreseeable future to meet our capital requirements, at times we may depend on the liquidity of the NASDAQ stock market to raise equity capital.
+If the market should fail to operate, or if conditions in the capital markets are adverse, we may be constrained in raising capital.
+Should these risks materialize, the ability to further expand our operations through internal growth may be limited.